matloff/fastStat/README.md

 very well, without truly understanding an intuitive levels what those equations are really doing.

+For instance, consider estimator bias.
+Students in a math stat course learn the mathematical definition of bias, after which they learn that the sample mean is unbiased and that the sample variance can be adjusted to be unbiased.
+But that is the last they hear of the issue.
+Actually, most estimators are in fact biased, and lack "fixes" like that of the sample variance.
+Does it matter?
+None of that is discussed in textbooks and courses.

 We will indeed do some math derivations here, but not at the outset, and not highlighted.
-This tutorial aims to explain the ISSUES, in ways not commonly addressed in textbooks and courses.
+This tutorial aims to explain the practical ISSUES.

 ## <a name="sampling">Lesson 1:  The Notion of a Sample</a>